yanivw12/gs2mesh/README.md

 Below are some common issues that have risen by users.
 Please note that we are constantly improving the code  and adding new features according to user feedback.

 - **TSDF integration gets killed/segfault.** This is a bug with Open3D ScalableTSDFVolume.
 It seems to happen in older versions of Ubuntu such as 18.04, and in newer versions of Python (from our experiments, it happened on Python 3.9 and 3.10, and worked on Python 3.7 and 3.8).
 To avoid this bug, we recommend using Ubuntu 20.04 with Python 3.8 and Open3D 0.17.0.
+- **Mesh not visible.** The main culprit is usually TSDF_min/max_depth_baselines.
+It's a parameter that truncates the depth maps before TSDF fusion, expressed as a multiple of the horizontal baseline.
+The default for a custom 360 scene with 7% baseline is between 4 and 20 baselines.
+If the object is not visible, it usually means that your baseline is too small.
+If your scene is not a 360 scene (for example, the DTU dataset), use a larger baseline.
+To avoid dealing with the min/max depth baselines, you can segment the object using SAM2 in the interactive notebook *custom_data.py*, and set TSDF_max_depth_baselines to a high value that won't affect truncation.
 - **Poor mesh quality.** There are many factors that contribute to the quality of the mesh:
 	- The video should cover the reconstructed object completely.
 We recommend the following practices for a good video:
 		-  filming in landscape.
 		- If the object is larger, do 2 cycles around the object from 2 different heights and angles, while keeping the object centered and close to the camera.
 It's ok if the object is not fully in the frame at all times.
 		- When extracting the video, make sure you maintain around 3 FPS.
 Lower frame rates can cause COLMAP/GS to fail or produce low quality reconstructions.
 		- We recommend a resolution of 1920x1080, since larger resolutions can take much longer to process, and lower resolutions reduce the resulting reconstruction's quality.
 	- Naturally, stereo matching models tend to struggle with transparent/textureless surfaces, and the resulting mesh might be noisy/missing in these places.
 We hope to improve robustness in an upcoming release.
+Setting the no-stereo_warm flag appears to help in this case, since it doesn't propagate errors between depth maps.
 	- Sometimes, changing the horizontal baseline to a larger baseline for larger objects can improve stereo matching.
 Make sure to adjust TSDF_min/max_depth_baselines proportionally to how much you changed from the default baseline percentage value (for example, if you double the percentage from 7 to 14, then you need to divide the values of TSDF_min/max_depth_baselines by 2).
+	- With custom datasets which come pre-computed poses (other than the ones officially supported), the TSDF_scale parameter might need to be adjusted (usually changed from 1 to 0.1), otherwise the resolution of the resulting mesh will be very low due to inconsistency with the scale in which the TSDF algorithm expects the data.
 - **Code runs slow.** There are several factors that can slow down the code:
 	- Image size - Images larger than 1920x1080 take much longer to process in the stereo model and TSDF. set the downsample argument to reduce the size of the image at the beginning of the process.
 	- Depth truncation - If the depth truncation for TSDF is too loose, the TSDF will struggle to integrate the background and take much longer.
 Make sure that you are either truncating depth to ignore the background, or using a segmentation mask on the object you want to reconstruct.